crystallabs/event_handler/README.md

   puts "Clicked on position x=#{e.x}, y=#{e.y}"
 end

-# And a Proc as event handler
+# Add a Proc as event handler
 handler = ->(e : MyClass::TestEvent) do
   puts "Activated on #{e.class}.
 Message is '#{e.message}' and status is #{e.status}" nil